 Lorraine Gomez, Neighborhood Advisory Committee (NAC) Coordinator

-Lorraine joined Mt.
-Vernon Manor (MVM) in 2013, bringing 20 years of experience in community activism and organizing.
-She initially served MVM as the Block-by-Block Coordinator for the We Are Mantua!
-Public Safety Initiative, recruiting and training block-level resident leaders to identify and address community concerns.
-In 2015, she became the Neighborhood Advisory Committee (NAC) Coordinator, connecting residents in the communities of East Parkside, Mantua, and Powelton Village, to community resources and city agencies.
-Lorraine also leads MVM’s Neighborhood Advisory Sub-Committee, an elected group of 9 residents that provide guidance to the organization about the community’s priorities.
-A life-long resident of Philadelphia’s East Parkside neighborhood and a U.S. Air Force veteran, Lorraine also serves on the board of Centennial Parkside Community Development Corporation, is the President of the Viola Street Residents Association, and is a member of the Parkside Historical Committee.
+Lorraine joined MVM CDC in 2013.
+With 20 years of experience in community organizing, Lorraine first served as the Block-by-Block Coordinator for the We Are Mantua!
+Public Safety Initiative.
+In 2015, she became the Neighborhood Advisory Committee (NAC) Coordinator, connecting residents in the East Parkside, Mantua, and Powelton Village neighborhoods to public resources and city services.
+Lorraine also leads the Neighborhood Advisory Sub-Committee, an elected group residents that provide guidance on community priorities.
+A life-long resident of East Parkside and a U.S. Air Force veteran, Lorraine also serves on the board of Centennial Parkside Community Development Corporation, is the President of the Viola Street Residents Association, and is a member of the Parkside Historical Committee.